malramsay64/phd-thesis/03_Glassy_Dynamics/stokes_einstein_debye.md

-# Understanding the breakdown of Stokes--Einstein--Debye
+# Understanding the breakdown of Stokes--Einstein--Debye {#sec:sed}

 @Sengupta2013